 Types of minimally invasive surgery

 As mentioned above, conventional surgery often requires large incisions.
 In some situations, a surgeon can use one or more small incisions.
 These surgeries typically result in shorter recovery times and less pain afterwards.
 Below are some examples of minimally invasive procedures and surgeries:

 Laparoscopic surgery.
 The doctor performs surgery through small incisions in the skin using a thin, lighted tube with a camera.
 The term laparoscopy refers to a minimally invasive surgery of the abdomen.
 The terms, mediastinoscopy and thoracoscopy are used when the same type of procedure is performed in the chest.
 Laparoscopic surgery may also be done with robotic assistance for some surgeries.
 During this type of surgery, the surgeon directs robotic instruments to perform the surgery.
 This surgical procedure may be used for the kidneys, a man’s prostate, or a woman’s uterus or ovaries.

 Laser surgery.
 The doctor uses a narrow beam of high-intensity light to remove cancerous tissue.

 Cryosurgery.
 The doctor uses liquid nitrogen to freeze and kill abnormal cells.

 Mohs micrographic surgery, also called microscopically controlled surgery.
 The dermatologist shaves off a skin cancer, one layer at a time, until all cells in a layer appear to be normal cells when viewed under a microscope.

 Endoscopy.
-The doctor inserts a thin, flexible tube with a light and camera on the tip, called an endoscope, into an opening of the body (such as the mouth, rectum, or vagina) to examine the internal organs.
+The doctor inserts a thin, flexible tube with a light and camera on the tip into the body.
+This device is called an endoscope.
+It may be inserted into the mouth, rectum, or vagina to examine the internal organs.
 During an endoscopic procedure, it is possible to remove samples of potentially abnormal tissue for further examination.
 Learn more about types of endoscopy.